About this 8-day summer itinerary

 The route - day 1: Zurich-Lucerne-Meiringen via the Brünig pass: 100 km, 1h20

 Your driving adventure starts off in Zurich, although you can pick other starting points such as Basel too.
 You’ll head south for Lucerne, where you’ll meet the majestic mountains surrounding Lake Lucerne.
 Head further south to enter the first pass road.
-It’s the much-used Brünig pass, providing access to the areas of Lake Brienz and of Switzerland’s central road passes, which are on tomorrow’s menu.
+It’s the much-used Brünig pass to the Lake Brienz region.
 You’ll end this day in the town of Meiringen, surrounded by steep rock walls.

 There are plenty of side trips to be made